Molecular Microbiology and Immunology

 The FDA has authorized Novavax, a protein-based vaccine, for emergency use.
 Here’s what you need to know.

 What We Do in the Department of Molecular Microbiology and Immunology

 The mission of MMI is to advance fundamental knowledge of human pathogens, host-microbe interactions and arthropod vectors, develop interventions to improve public health, and train scientists to conduct rigorous, ethical research while embracing diversity, inclusion and the unique experiences of all department members.

 We believe in the power of scientific discovery.
 Our diverse research programs and committed faculty offer students unparalleled opportunities in the laboratory, in the clinic, and in the field.

 Founded in 1916, ours was the first immunology department in the U.S.

-Fostering an environment that is inclusive, diverse and equitable
+We foster an environment that is inclusive, diverse, and equitable

 Lab Science at Work